 Hair thinning is one of the most common issues women encounter with their hair, but the thinning of the hairline is the most daunting.
 There are numerous causes for damaged edges.
-Tight tension on hairline (resulting from ponytails, weaves, braids etc.), chemical treatments, poor conditioning habits, vitamin deficiency, dryness, health issues etc. Fortunately, there a variety of ways to treat damaged edges and prevent the problem from getting worse.
+Tight tension on hairline (resulting from ponytails, weaves, braids etc.), chemical treatments, poor conditioning habits, vitamin deficiency, dryness, health issues etc. The good news is that there are a variety of ways to treat damaged edges and prevent the problem from getting worse.
 Here is a list of 8 things you can do to restore your edges to their former glory.

 - DEEP CONDITION

-Pay special attention to your edges when conditioning.
+Conditioning your hair is important when you’re trying to regrow your edges.
+However, pay special attention to your edges when conditioning and be sure to use a high quality conditioner.
 That process allows the nutrients to better seep into your scalp.
 This area of your hairline is easy to ignore when you are washing your own hair so be sure to pay them special attention during your wash regimen.

 - TAKE A BREAK FROM PROTECTIVE STYLES

-Your damaged edges cannot withstand tight hairstyles, so take a break from braids, cornrows, tight ponytails etc. You may want to try styles that camouflage your edges such as wearing your hair in a bob, a halo braid or even a short tapered cut.
-Check out this nighttime routine for your natural hair and how to preserve your edges.
+Protective styles can give your hair a break and help stimulate growth.
+However, your damaged edges cannot withstand tight hairstyles, so take a break from braids, cornrows, tight ponytails etc. In fact, pulling of your hair too much into certain styles has been linked to traction alopecia.
+You may want to try styles that camouflage your edges such as wearing your hair in a bob, a halo braid or even a short tapered cut.

 - DO AWAY WITH YOUR BRUSHES